KajJagtenberg/eventdb/README.md

 The following environment variables can be used to alter the configuration:

-- `PORT`: The port on which the RESP server listens: Defaults: **6543**
+- `GRPC_PORT`: The port on which the gRPC server listens: Defaults: **6543**
 - `DATA`: Location of the persisted data (inside the container).
 Defaults: **/data**
 - `TLS_ENABLED`: true/false.
 Enable TLS for RESP and HTTP API.
 Defaults: **false**
 - `TLS_CERT_FILE`: Location of the certificate.
 Defaults: **certs/cert.pem**
 - `TLS_KEY_FILE`: Location of the key.
 Defaults: **certs/key.pem**
+- `IN_MEMORY`: Whether the data should resize in memory only.
+Defaults: **false**

 ## Usage

 EventflowDB is using gRPC with Protobuf as its method of transport and encoding.
-The transport.proto file is the source of truth for the API.
+The [api.proto](proto/api.proto) file is the source of truth for the API.

 ## Versioning